privacytools/privacytools.io/.github/CONTRIBUTING.md

 - Cross-platform / Accessible.
 - Privacy respecting.
 - Open Source / free software is preferred but not required.
-- Prioritize Products without Vendor Lock-in (decentralized/self-hostable) or products that enable users with an easily way export to and use other platforms.
+- Prioritize Products without Vendor Lock-in (decentralized/self-hostable) or data interoperability.

 There can be exceptions if no software is available that meet the criteria.